rkendev/udacity-full-stack-javascript-project3/README.md

 - \product list path.
 User can see a list of all products.
 User can add products to cart in this view.
 When user click on the image, it will take user to the product detail page.
 - \product/:productName product item detail page.
 User can see the detail of a product and add the quantity to cart.
 - \cart cart page.
 On this page an empty list or a list of products is displayed which the user would like to order.
-Each orderline display the name ,price, total price.
+Each orderline displays the name ,price and total price.
 On each orderline there are buttons which can be used to increase or decrease the quantity or remove the a product from the cart.
-The user can click on the 'Empty Cart' button to remove all items from the shppoing cart or the 'Checkout' button to start the checkout process.
+The user can click on the 'Empty Cart' button to remove all items from the shopping cart or on the 'Checkout' button to start the checkout process.
 - \checkout.
 On this page the user can supply a name, delivery address, billing andress and payment method.
-The 'Checkout' button can be used to complete the order
+The 'Checkout' button can be used to complete the order.
 - \confirmation confirmation page.
-After user successfully submit their payment information, user will see this page caontaining the details entered on the checkout page and total cost of all products ordered.
+After a user successfully submitted their payment information, the user will see this page cantaining the details entered on the checkout page and total cost of all products ordered.

 ## Installation